LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/README.md

 [![Alma Acquisitions - Open Source][product-screenshot]](https://acquisitions.library.universiteitleiden.nl)

-Alma Acquisitions - Open Source is a public version of the [Leiden University Libraries New Acquisitions](https://acquisitions.library.universiteitleiden.nl) app.
+**Alma Acquisitions - Open Source (AAOS)** is the open-source version of the [Leiden University Libraries - New Acquisitions](https://acquisitions.library.universiteitleiden.nl) app.

-AAOS was created to display the latest acquisitions made at Leiden University Libraries: e-books, journals, e-journals, etc. It was designed to allow the library's employees to manage the acquisitions lists via an clear and user-friendly interface, rather than depending on the actions of a developer to create or modify them.
+AAOS was created to display the latest acquisitions made at Leiden University Libraries: e-books, journals, e-journals, etc. It was designed to allow the library's employees to manage the acquisitions lists via an clear and user-friendly admin interface, rather than depending on the actions of a developer to create or modify them.

 ### Features